 Demand for healthcare services consists of two components.
 The first component relates to the expected population growth or decline due to birth, death, age, and migration.
-These changes affect demand for healthcare services.
-This is referred to as the growth component of demand for healthcare services.
-The second component relates to the need to replace those service providers who will retire in the coming years.
-This is often referred to as the retirement-replacement component of demand for healthcare providers.
+These changes, which affect demand for healthcare services, are referred to as the growth component.
+The second component, which relates to the need to replace retiring service providers, is often referred to as the retirement-replacement component.